Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate: Mismatched Debate

-The settings of the mismatched debates are the same as the fair debate of ChatGPT \& Davinci-003.
-Refer to Appendix~\ref{app: md} for the carefully designed prompts for mismatched debates.
-The overall results of the mismatched debates are shown in Table~\ref{tab:mismatched_debates}, Table~\ref{tab:mismatched_debates2}, and Figure~\ref{fig:roundtable} presents the \texttt{INCON} of each debate round.
+The overall results of the mismatched debates are shown in Table~\ref{tab:mismatched_debates}.
+Figure~\ref{fig:mismatch} presents the \texttt{INCON} of each debate round.
 From the results, we can find:

+(1)~FORD can easily outperforms \texttt{Col-S}, \texttt{Col-H}, and the weaker LLMs, but lose to the stronger LLMs.
+There seems to be a performance ceiling, which is tied to the accuracy of the stronger LLMs. \textbf{LLMs with mismatched abilities struggle to effectively collaborate toward a shared goal.}

-(1)~Even if the commonsense reasoning capabilities are mismatched in all LLMs pairs, the \texttt{Syn-Hard} improves significantly.
-This proves \textbf{LLMs with mismatched abilities still possess a spirit of collaboration, and they are capable of cooperating effectively towards a shared goal}.
+(2)~Even if the capabilities are mismatched, the \texttt{INCON} still continues to drop.
+These demonstrate \textbf{LLMs with mismatched abilities still possess a spirit of collaboration to reach a consensus yet are disturbed by less capable LLMs}.

-(2)~Furthermore, the \texttt{INCON} of the two mismatched LLMs pairs continues to drop.
-This proves \textbf{LLMs with mismatched abilities can ultimately reach a consensus for the shared goal.}

-(3)~When the debates are mismatched, there seems to be a performance ceiling.
-The upper bound might be the accuracy of the stronger LLM.
+(3)~Compared with Fair Debates, the dominant LLMs~(GPT-4 and ChatGPT) may be distracted, but they still bring significant improvements to FORD of ChatGPT \& Davinci-003 and LLaMA \& Vicuna, respectively.

+(4)~FORD of LLaMA \& ChatGPT seems to perform far from the ceiling, this is because LLaMA is not capable to evaluate the arguments and only claims its stance, which distracts ChatGPT more.